varya/bem-articles-tmp/start-from-project-stub.en.md

 BEM project structure presumes that blocks are stored under the `desktop.blocks` folder and pages under `desktop.bundles` folder.<br/>
-In fact, `desktop.bundles` contains sets of blocks inside.
-These sets include blocks most commonly used on most of the pages, called `common`.
-Otherwise, a set could comprise all the blocks from all the pages, such a set would be called `all`.
+In fact, `desktop.bundles` may contain bundles consisting of blocks most commonly used on most of the pages, i.e. `common` block bundle, or all the blocks from all the pages, i.e. `all` block bundle.
 Finally, the simplest case: you can have a set of blocks for each page; it's how we will proceed.

 You can modify the page by changing the `desktop.bundles/index/index.bemjson.js` file.